-To assess retrieval-induced forgetting, a mixed-effects logistic regression was conducted on the partial-test group to analyze cumulative test recall, with participant and pair as random factors, and whether or not pairs were tested as a fixed factor.
+To assess retrieval induced forgetting, a mixed effects logistic regression was conducted on the Partial-Test group to analyse cumulative test recall, with participant and pair as random factors, and whether or not pairs were tested as a fixed factor.
 Face-name pairs were more likely to be recalled correctly if they had been included in interim tests than if they had not, B = 0.96, SE = 0.21, z = 4.56, p < .001, OR = 2.60, 95% CI [1.72, 4.0].
-However, a two-tailed t test indicated there was no significant difference in recall between untested pairs in the partial-test group (M = 0.26, SD = 0.21) and untested pairs in the restudy group (M = 0.33, SD = 0.21), t(75) = 1.49, p = .142, d = 0.34, $BF{01} = 1.64$, although the effect is in the direction that is consistent with retrieval-induced forgetting.
+However, a two-tailed t-test indicated there was no significant difference in recall between untested pairs in the Partial-Test group (M = 0.26, SD = 0.21), and untested pairs in the Restudy group (M = 0.33, SD = 0.21), t(75) = 1.49, p = .142, d = 0.34, $BF{01} = 1.64$ , although the effect is in the direction that is consistent with retrieval-induced forgetting.
 We will return to this point later with a full discussion of retrieval-induced forgetting.
 Additional analyses for cumulative test recall are reported in the Supplemental Material.

 Experiment 1 showed that partial tests that only included some pairs from the just-studied list were as effective as full tests in enhancing new learning.
-In Experiment 2, we sought to generalize this finding to foreign-language vocabulary learning, and more importantly, we aimed to test whether a distributed-partial test is also effective in enhancing learning.
-In educational settings, quizzes frequently cover test questions on not only just-studied but also previously studied material (e.g., from an earlier class in the semester).
-Here, the partial-test group was replaced with a distributed-test group, in which only eight pairs were tested in each of the first three interim tests (here, "distributed" in the group label is shorthand for both distributed and partial).
+In Experiment 2, we sought to generalize this finding to foreign-language vocabulary learning, and more importantly we aimed to test whether a distributed partial test is also effective in enhancing learning.
+In educational settings, quizzes frequently cover test questions on not only just-studied, but also previously studied material (e.g., from an earlier class in the semester).
+Here, the Partial-Test group was replaced with a Distributed-Test group, in which only 8 pairs were tested in each of the first 3 interim tests (here 'Distributed' in the group label is shorthand for both distributed and partial).

 These tested pairs included some pairs from the list immediately prior, as well as some pairs from preceding lists.
 The design is shown in Figure 3.
-If distributed-partial tests also benefit new learning, we would expect greater recall of the criterial test pairs in the distributed-test group compared to the restudy group, similarly to the full-test group.
+If distributed partial tests also benefit new learning, we would expect greater recall of the criterial test pairs in the Distributed-Test group compared to the restudy group, similarly to the Full-Test group.

-Experiment 2 also used a delayed cumulative test, administered 24 hr after completing the criterial test, to ascertain whether the benefits of a distributed-partial test are maintained after a delay.
-Chan (2009) demonstrated that retrieval-induced facilitation, rather than forgetting, occurred when the final test occurred after a 24-hr delay.
-The benefit of testing on final test performance also tends to be greater after a delay (Roediger and Karpicke (2006).
+Experiment 2 also used a delayed cumulative test, administered 24 hours after completing the criterial test, to ascertain whether the benefits of a distributed partial test are maintained after a delay.
+Chan (2009) demonstrated that retrieval induced facilitation, rather than forgetting, occurred when the final test occurred after a 24-hour delay.
+The benefit of testing on final test performance also tends to be greater after a delay (Roediger & Karpicke (2006).